 Additionally, DEC staff continued working with the U.S. Environmental Protection Agency (USEPA) and the U.S. Coast Guard to plug oil wells with federal funds from the Oil Pollution Act of 1990.
 As a direct result of DEC staff efforts, USEPA has undertaken several plugging projects in New York State.

-In 2012 USEPA plugged a total of 22 wells in Allegany County, located as follows:
+In 2013 USEPA plugged a total of 26 wells in two counties, as follows:

-- 15 wells on the Adrian Oil Lease in the Town of Alma; and
+- Allegany County - 12 wells on the Adrian Oil Lease in the Town of Alma; and,

-- 7 wells on the Homestead Road Lease in the Town of Bolivar.
+- Cattaraugus County - 14 wells on the Crooks Oil Lease in the Town of Carrollton

 In conjunction with the well plugging efforts, the well sites were reclaimed.